HurlesGroupSanger/indelible/README.md

 A brief note on Hg38 resources:

 * The InDelible MAF database provided with this distribution is a [liftOver](https://genome.ucsc.edu/cgi-bin/hgLiftOver) of project resources generated using version hg19 of the human genome.
-As such, the position accuracy of variants contained there-in should not be considered 100% accurate.
+When performing liftover, approximately 0.8% of breakpoints were lost and are not included in the resources file.
+Additionally, the position accuracy of variants contained there-in should not be considered 100% accurate.
+This is particularly true for variant size estimates – we **did not** recalculate variant lengths.
 * The training data packaged with InDelible is technically agnostic to genome build.
 However, differences between alignment methods and/or genome builds may result in slight differences in covariate importance.
 As such, it may be a good idea to train the random forest with data from study being assessed, if sufficiently large enough.
 * As gnomAD has not generated pLI scores specifically using Hg38-aligned genomes, pLI values are from gnomADv2.1.1.